 In chemistry, this is known as LeChatelier's Principle.
-For example, if two reagents are in equilibrium in a beaker, then if you add more of one of the reagents, a reaction occurs that reduces the increase of concentration of the added reagent.
+For example, if two reagents are in equilibrium in a beaker, then if you add more of one of the reagents, a reaction occurs that reduces the concentration increase of the added reagent.